 Step 1: In a medium pot over medium heat, add the vegetable stock, water, all of the spices including salt and pepper, liquid smoke, tomato paste, and beetroot powder.
 Whisk together until combined.

 Step 2: Bring the marinade to a boil.
 Reduce the heat and simmer for 10 minutes to allow the spices to incorporate into the marinade.

 Step 3: While the sauce is simmering, cut the tofu into quarter-inch slices.
 Be sure to press the water out of the tofu before slicing.

 Step 4: After the sauce has been simmering for 10 minutes, add the tofu.
 Cover the tofu completely with the marinade.
 Turn off the heat, and cover with a lid.
 Allow to sit for 30 minutes to soak up all the flavors.
 While the tofu is marinating, preheat the oven to 375 F.

-Step 5: Grease a baking sheet with 1 tbsp of olive oil.
+Step 5: Grease a baking sheet with 1 tablespoon of olive oil.
 Place marinated tofu onto a baking sheet, leaving room between each slice.
 Don’t overcrowd.
 Spoon a bit of extra marinade on top of each piece of tofu.

 Bake for 40 minutes, or until the outside is crispy and the inside is soft.

 - Use extra firm tofu, and take the extra step to press the water out before marinating.

 - Give the marinade a couple of minutes to simmer on low to release the flavors from the mustard, cumin, and coriander seeds.

 - Spoon a tablespoon of the marinade over the top of the tofu before baking for extra flavor, and a nice coloring effect.